Content on this page:

 sedimentation rate (ESR), C-reactive protein, complete blood count (CBC), liver

 glucose, thyroid function tests, and lactate dehydrogenase.
+Genetic testing may be considered upon diagnosis, particularly

 Electrophysiological